DmitrySoshnikov/hdl-js/README.md

 A clock operates on the [clock rate](https://en.wikipedia.org/wiki/Clock_rate), that is, _number of cycles per second_, measured in **Hz**.
 The higher the clock rate, the faster machine is.

-And a **clock cycle** consists of two parts: _rising edge_, and _falling edge_.
+Clock's runtime consists of _cycles_, and _clock cycle_ has two phases: _rising edge_, and _falling edge_.

 As mentioned in the [memory chips](#memory-chips) section, all clocked gates can change their internal state _only on the rising edge_.
-And on the falling edge the _commit_ the value form the state to the output pins.
+And on the falling edge they _commit_ the value form the state to the output pins.

 For example, running the: